txcrew/pkrdocs/content/guide/properties/categories/rides.md

 ---
-linkTitle: "Coasters"
-title: "Roller coasters"
+Title: "Ride"
 toc: false
 ---

 <i class="bigIcon">{{< icon "rollerCoaster" >}}</i>

-A ride that uses gravity and inertial forces to propel a train along a track, allowing it to move through a series of elements.
+A general term for any type of experience that involves a vehicle or motion.

 ## Example
-* Matterhorn at Disneyland Resort
-* Maverick at Cedar Point
-* Demon at Six Flags Great America
+* Carousel
+* Ferris Wheel
+* River Rapids

 ## Relevant classifications